 Snacking is essential for me to get through the day without a case of the hangries!
 These gluten-free snack recipes are satisfying, energizing and made with real ingredients.
-Below you’ll find healthier versions of store-bought classics, and homemade snacks that will cure both sweet and savory cravings.
+Below you’ll find healthy versions of store-bought classics, and homemade snacks that will cure both sweet and savory cravings.

 The basics: What is gluten?

 Gluten is a family of proteins found in wheat, barley, rye and spelt.
 It’s what gives flour a sticky consistency when mixed with water.
 This glue-like property helps gluten create a sticky network that gives bread the ability to rise when baked.
-It also gives bread a chewy and satisfying texture
+It also gives bread a chewy and satisfying texture.

 Popular Gluten-Free Snack Ideas